Sharel Wallace, Appointed member

 Past recreational activities have been spending time in her yard with gardening, wood cutting, enjoying her animal critters and 22 years as a Boom Town Garter Girl in Rossland.
 Milane’s present passions are canoeing our beautiful BC waters and being involved with Castlegar Search and Rescue.

-Presently, within the college, Milane works with the Student Experience Team committee, Sustainability committee and the Wellness committee.
+Presently, within the college, Milane works with the Student Experience Team Committee, Sustainability Committee and the Healthy Campus Committee.

 Carol Andrews, Elected Member (Faculty)